Minnesota Roads - MN 61

 What makes CR 88 so special that the county name was added later?
 I think there is a relatively recent period in Minnesota where county blanks were provided to counties to add their own names.

-Not sure if CR 7 is an old alignment of US 61.
+Patrick Lilja confirmed my suspicion that CR 7 is an old alignment of US 61.
 It heads inland on 5th St. through Grand Marais and comes back to the coast later.

 Through Grand Marais on the current route.
 I bet US 61 had four lanes on the south side of town once.